Publishing Frequency: 4 Issues Per Year (Quartly)

 Manuscript Length

-Articles should be between 4000 to 8000 words including all text (references, appendices etc.)
+Articles should be between 4000 and 8000 words,s including all text (references, appendices, etc.).)

 Article Title